-The most common animal in most nativities is a donkey, which is based on the popular image of the virgin Mary riding the back of the beast and being led solely by her husband Joseph.
+The most common animal in most nativities is a donkey, which is based on the popular image of the Virgin Mary riding the back of the beast and being led solely by her husband, Joseph.
 Yet the Bible doesn’t say which mode of transportation they used.
-Scholars think Mary may have ridden a donkey due to her and Joseph’s meager economic means, but it’s also likely that they traveled in a caravan, which was common and much safer than traveling alone.
+Scholars think Mary might have ridden a donkey, given her and Joseph’s meager economic means, but it’s also likely that they traveled in a caravan, which was common and much safer than traveling alone.
 Jesus being born into nature alongside God’s other creatures promotes a vision of harmony among all living things—but it’s possible there were no animals present at all.

 But perhaps the most detrimental detail perpetuated by most of these scenes is the complexion of the human characters in most Western nativities.
-The holy family is usually depicted with porcelain white skin and other Anglo-Saxon features like piercing blue eyes or rosy cheeks.
-It’s certainly the case for nativity sets sold at Sears.com, while Pottery Barn Kids’s nativity depicts a white Mary with a gorgeously crimped blonde hairdo.
-And Sam’s Club apparently sees whiteness as a selling point—their “14-piece Caucasian Nativity Scene” can be yours for $79.71.
+The holy family is usually depicted with porcelain-white skin and other Anglo-Saxon features such as piercing blue eyes or rosy cheeks.
+It’s certainly the case for nativity sets sold at Sears.com, while Pottery Barn Kids’s nativity depicts a white Mary with a gorgeously crimped blond hairdo.
+And Sam’s Club apparently sees whiteness as a selling point—its “14-piece Caucasian Nativity Scene” can be yours for $79.71.
 Not exactly what Irving Berlin meant by “dreaming of a white Christmas.”

 The Bible is actually silent on the matter of Jesus’s complexion (and the rest of the holy family’s), and the absence of these details is advantageous for the Christian faith.
 Some scholars have posited that “the silence of the Scriptures on the issue of Jesus’s skin color is critical to Christianity’s broad appeal with people of various ethnicities.”
 Still, historians do agree that Jesus was of Middle Eastern descent, which means he almost certainly had dark skin, dark hair, and dark eyes.